-- Include the environment in decision making.
+- Include the environment in decision-making.
+We all make decisions that may affect the environment.
 From our everyday actions to major capital investments, we make better decisions when we consider the environment.

 - Reduce our environmental footprint.
-We identify and manage risks to the environment and reduce potential environmental impacts throughout the life of our operations.
+We use our business processes to identify and manage risks to the environment and reduce potential environmental impacts throughout the life of our assets.

-Our Operational Excellence Management System is our framework for achieving outstanding environmental performance.
-We use OEMS to systematically manage issues regarding safety, health, the environment, reliability and efficiency.
+Our Operational Excellence Management System (OEMS) is our standardized approach for achieving outstanding environmental performance.
+We apply the OEMS across our business to help us systematically manage issues regarding process safety, personal safety and health, the environment, reliability, and efficiency.

-We have a companywide, disciplined approach to indentifying and managing any impact our operations may have on the environment, such as through waste, air emissions and water use.
-Our Environmental Stewardship Corporate Standard Process helps us identify and fund projects to improve our environmental performance.
+We have a companywide, disciplined approach to identifying and managing potential impacts that our operations may have, such as those related to waste disposal, air emissions and water use.
+Our Environmental Stewardship Corporate Standard Process requires our businesses to identify, assess and prioritize opportunities to continue to reduce impacts from our operations and improve our environmental performance.